nyho3/selftaught/README.md

 # selftaught
-# This readme is to keep track on things to be learned and its progress.
+# Track on things to be learned and its progress.

 To Be Learned:-
 - Interface